psrivera90/technical-test/README.md

 The fixture file _'dataWiki.json'_ located in _'cypress/fixtures'_ contains certain data used in the tests.

+## Common functions

+The _'commonFunctions.js'_ file is located in _'cypress/functions'_ and contains reusable functions for testing.

 ## Page objects

 The Page Objects files are located in _'cypress/pages'_ and contain classes representing different pages of the application.
 These files encapsulate the page elements and related actions for better organization and maintainability.

-## Common functions
+## Commands

-The _commonFunctions.js_ file is located in _'cypress/functions'_ and contains reusable functions for testing.
+The custom comands are defined in the _'cypress/support/commands.js'_ file.
+These commands extend Cypress with reusable actions and can be used to simplify and standardize test scripts.

 ## Screenshots